Crew Role: Lifeboat Helmsman / PR Team / Land Search Party Leader

 What is SARA?

-SARA is an Inshore Rescue boat and Land Search organisation covering Wyre Forest and the surrounding area.
+SARA is an Inshore Rescue boat and Land Search organisation covering the Severn and Wye Valleys, with stations at Wyre Forest, Tewkesbury, Gloucester, Sharpness, Newport and Beachley.